rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 $ git push
 ```

-5. Back on Jenkins; can tie all the jobs in the pipeline together into a nice single view using the Build Pipeline view.
+5. Back on Jenkins; We can tie all the jobs in the pipeline together into a nice single view using the Build Pipeline view.
 Back on the Jenkins home screen Click the + beside the all tab on the top.
 Give the new view a sensible name like `dev-todolist-fe-pipeline`
 ![add-view](../images/exercise2/add-view.png).

 5. Set the Pipeline Flow's Inital Job to `dev-todolist-fe-build` and save.
+TODO - change below sscreenshot
 ![pipeline-flow](../images/exercise2/pipeline-flow.png)

 5. You should now see the pipeline view.
-Run the pipeline by hitting build (you can move onto the next part while it is running as it may take some time).
+Run the pipeline by hitting run (you can move onto the next part while it is running as it may take some time).
 ![dev-pipeline-view](../images/exercise2/dev-pipeline-view.png)

 ### Part 5 - Backend Pipeline
-> In this exercise we will use the Jobs created for the `todolist-fe` as a template to create a pipeline for the `todolist-api` app
+> In this exercise we will use the Jobs created for the `todolist-fe` as a template to create a pipeline for the `todolist-api` app by copying the config.

 6. On Jenkins home; create a new job for our backend build called `dev-todolist-api-build`.
-Use the Copy from section to copy all the configuration from the `dev-todolist-fe-build`.
+Use the `Copy from` section to copy all the configuration from the `dev-todolist-fe-build`.
 ![copy-fe-build](../images/exercise2/copy-fe-build.png)

 6. When this has loaded; find and replace both occurrences `-fe` with `-api` within the Job's configuration.
 Places to make sure you check are:
     * The GitLab project URL
     * Projects to build on the Post Build Action

-6. On the Build tab; remove the `:dev` from the `npm run build:ci:dev` so it just reads.
+6. On the Build tab; remove the `:dev` from the `npm run build:ci:dev` so the line reads.
+ The rest of the instructions can be left as they are.
 ```bash
 scl enable rh-nodejs8 'npm run build:ci'
 ```
- The rest of the instructions can be left as they are.

 6. Save the configuration for `dev-todolist-api-build`

-6. On Jenkins home; create a new job for our backend build called `dev-todolist-api-bake`.
+6. On Jenkins home; create a new job for our backend bake called `dev-todolist-api-bake`.
 Use the Copy from section to copy all the configuration from the `dev-todolist-fe-bake` as you've just done.

 6. When this has loaded; find and replace the occurrences `-fe` with `-api` within the Job's configuration.
 Places to make sure you check are:
     * The BUILD_TAG default value and description